SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 qiime tools view paired-end-demux.qzv
 ```

-##### 3.Denoising with DADA2.
+#### 3. Denoising with DADA2

 Based on the quality information and presence of primers the different p-trim and p-trunc parameters need to be changed. they are specific to each study and primers.
 Here we have forward primers of 21 bp and reverse of 20 bp.
 The total amplicon length is 291 bp, based on the qzv visualization we decide on the truncation length (p-trunc-len) of the forward and reverse reads.
 You can change the number of threads on the server with p-n-threads.
 This command will generate 3 files: the OTU table (16S-table.qza), the representative sequence fasta file (16S-rep-seqs.qza) and denoising statistic file (16S-denoising-stats.qza).
 ```{r}
 qiime dada2 denoise-paired \
   --i-demultiplexed-seqs paired-end-demux.qza \